sTechLab/VRCrowdExperiments/README.md

 ./client/redux/Misc.js: import RootReduxStore from '../Study1/redux/RootReduxStore';
 ```

+Note that the numbering of Study 2 and 3 in the paper and software are not consistent...

 ### Views

 Common screens were defined in `./client/views`, such as Welcome and Exit screens, keyboards, generic UI styles, etc.